facebookresearch/labgraph/README.md

 # LabGraph

 LabGraph is a streaming framework built by the Facebook Reality Labs Research team at Facebook.
+LabGraph is also mentioned in this [story](https://tech.fb.com/bci-milestone-new-research-from-ucsf-with-support-from-facebook-shows-the-potential-of-brain-computer-interfaces-for-restoring-speech-communication/).
 More information can be found [here](docs/index.md).

 ## Quick Start